LOP-SP/damageCalc/README.md

 =======

 This project is part of the Mojambo project (www.mojambo.net), aiming to create the most complete Pokémon library and set of applications on the Internet.
 So, it may not be possible to update this calc as much as I want.
 Please, be patient. :(

+At the moment, I'm working on a 2.0 release.
+It's being rewritten from the ground up, using test-driven development (TDD) with the JsTestDriver utility and I plan on making it very very easy to update the items/abilities list.
+Also, I intend to implement "viewing modes", as in one-against-all, all-against-one, etc. This way, it's possible to get your calculations done in a batch, easily.

 LICENSE
 =======